-The EUFSD will provide resources to educate parents/guardians and staff members regarding the careful observation of symptoms of COVID-19 and health screening that must be conducted by parents each morning before coming to school.
+The EUFSD will provide resources to educate parents/guardians and staff members regarding the careful observation of symptoms of COVID-19.
 Any student or staff member with a fever of 100°F or greater and/or symptoms of possible COVID-19 virus infection should not be present in school.
 The Centers for Disease Control and Prevention (CDC) keeps an up-to-date list of symptoms of Coronavirus on its website.
 Screening by the parent/guardian prior to school will be required through an application that will ask parents to acknowledge that required temperature checks and symptom screening was performed prior to arrival at school.

-The health screening reminders will be communicated weekly using the following:
+The health screening reminders may be communicated weekly using the following: